About CARA

 Our Journey

-CARA’s story began in 2015 as a volunteer effort of small business owners and community stakeholders who recognized the need for greater resources and support for small businesses in their community.
-We saw firsthand the challenges that entrepreneurs and business owners faced in starting and growing their businesses.
-Driven by a shared vision to create an organization that would empower small businesses to thrive, this passionate group founded the Central Alabama Redevelopment Alliance.
-In Phase One, CARA focused on minority & women owned businesses in low to moderate income areas across the western region of Jefferson County.
+CARA’s story began in 2015 as a volunteer effort of small business owners and community stakeholders who recognized the need for greater resources and support for local entrepreneurs.
+We saw firsthand the challenges that business owners faced in starting and growing their enterprises.
+Driven by a shared vision to build an organization that would empower small businesses to thrive, this passionate group founded the Central Alabama Redevelopment Alliance.

 Our Timeline